openml/openml-python/doc/extensions.rst

 However, in order to simplify the process of uploading flows and runs from a specific library, an additional interface can be built.
 The OpenML-Python team does not have the capacity to develop and maintain such interfaces on its own.
-For this, we have built an extension interface to allows others to contribute back.
+For this reason, we have built an extension interface to allows others to contribute back.
 Building a suitable extension for therefore requires an understanding of the current OpenML-Python support.